MingtaoGuo/Simple-Classifier-by-back-propatation/README.md

 # Simple-Classifier-by-back-propatation
 Implementing a simple classifier by numpy
 ## Introduction
 This code mainly implements a simple classifier by numpy.
 SVM loss (hinge loss) function is used in this classifier, and we use back propagation (chain rule) algorithm to update the Weights and bias.
+What's more, Principal component analysis (PCA) is used to extract the features for training and test.
+The data 'cxlak_pca.mat' has been processed by PCA.
 ## Data
 Five Windows font are used to validate the classifier, Figures are as follow: